oxyplugins/oxy-toolbox/readme.txt

 * [Navigator] Added granular control with options for enabling/disabling Pages, Posts etc. separately.
 * [Navigator] Added "Stylesheets Editor" item under "Oxygen" menu.

-= 1.4.2 (December 16, 2020) =
+= 1.4.2 ( December 20, 2020 ) =
-* [Stylesheets Editor] Added a new module for managing user/custom Stylesheets outside Oxygen editor.
+* [Stylesheets Editor] Added new module for managing user stylesheets outside Oxygen editor.

 = 1.4.1 ( December 16, 2020 ) =
 * [Navigator] Added "Plugins" option for quickly navigating to Installed Plugins, Plugins > Add New, Active, Inactive, Auto-updates Enabled, Auto-updates Disabled, Upload Plugin admin pages from anywhere with links to also open in new tabs for admins.